 How often should I bathe my puppy?

-In general, fewer bathes are better- “more bathing does more harm than good”.
+In general, fewer baths are better- “more bathing does more harm than good”.
 No matter how gentle any shampoo could be, it may strip the skin of its natural oil.
 Your puppy/kitten may need more bathes while not completely house broken.
 Once potty trained we recommend bathing every 2-3 months based on the breed and life style of your puppy.
 Alternatively, puppy wipes or a mousse, in lieu of full bathes, may be beneficial.

 What if nothing works?